 The batting order or line-up is the designated order in which the players for a given team will bat.
-Before the game, each manager provides the head umpire with a list of the players who will be starting the game and the order in which they will bat - the line-up card.
+Before the game, each manager provides the head umpire with a list of the players who will be starting the game and the order in which they will bat - the starting line-up, as written on a line-up card.
 Batters are then required to cycle through that batting order for the rest of the game.

 A common use of multiple substitutions is the double switch.
 In the double switch, the manager replaces his pitcher and one other defensive player at the same time.
 The new pitcher comes in to the spot in the batting order previously held by the just-replaced non-pitcher, and the new non-pitcher comes in to the spot previously held by the pitcher.
 The double switch is usually used to avoid having the pitcher bat in the upcoming inning.